mph-/lcapy/doc/tutorial.rst

 Also note, real numbers are approximated by rationals.

-Lcapy expressions have a number of attributes, including:
+Lcapy expressions have a number of attributes  (see :ref:`expressionsattributes`) including:

 - `numerator`, `N` --  numerator of rational function